apocalyptech/ft-explorer/README.md

 Some things which are absolutely not going to happen:

-* Searching *(FilterTool already does a great job at this)*
+* Searching *(FilterTool/BLCMM already does a great job at this)*

 Credits
 -------

-The bundled pre-dumped object data is taken from UCP FilterTool, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.
+The bundled pre-dumped object data is taken from BLCMM, by [LightChaosman](https://www.youtube.com/channel/UCgJ6TA5sZ_Rwc1LPDYbQT1Q), and is included with their gracious consent.